Sybase to PostgreSQL Replication

 icon to the right of "Target Table" to search for a table name and replace it with the target name.

-- Enter a table name in the Search Table text box in the upper-right corner to quickly locate the target table.
+- Enter a table name in the Search Table text box to quickly locate the target table.

-- Click Batch Configuration in the upper-right corner to define common rules in batches, such as table name and column name case conversion, prefix or suffix addition, and replacement, so that mapping configuration can be applied uniformly to a large number of tables and columns.
+- Click Batch Configuration to define common rules in batches, such as table name and column name case conversion, prefix or suffix addition, and replacement.
+Use this option to apply mapping configuration to many tables and columns at the same time.

 On the Pre-check tab, wait for the system to complete the precheck.
-After the precheck is passed, click Launch.
+After the precheck passes, click Launch.

-You can select Enable data consistency comparison.
-After the synchronization task is complete, a data consistency comparison task based on the source data source automatically starts to ensure data consistency between both ends.
-Based on the selected Type, Enable data consistency comparison starts at the following times:
+Select Enable data consistency comparison to start a data consistency comparison task based on the source data source after synchronization completes.
+Based on the selected Type, Enable data consistency comparison starts at these times:

 - Full: Starts after full replication is complete.

 - Full+Incremental, Incremental: Starts when incremental data is consistent with the source data source for the first time and Delay is 0 seconds.
-You can click View Details and view the synchronization delay on the Details page.
+Click View Details to view synchronization delay on the Details page.

-If the precheck fails, click Details in the Actions column on the right of the failed check item, troubleshoot the cause, manually fix the issue, and then click Check Again to run the precheck again until it passes.
+If the precheck fails, click Details in the Actions column for the failed check item, review the cause, fix the issue, and then click Check Again to run the precheck again until it passes.

-On the Launch page, the Launch Successfully prompt appears, indicating that the synchronization task has started.
-You can then perform the following operations:
+On the Launch page, the Launch Successfully message appears, indicating that the synchronization task has started.
+You can then perform these actions:

-In the left navigation bar, click Replication > Data Replication.
+In the navigation menu, click Replication > Data Replication.

 On the Replication page, click the Task ID of the target synchronization task.
-The page explanation is as follows.
+The task details page displays the following information.

-No. Function Description 1 Sync Delay The data synchronization delay between the source and target data sources.
-0 seconds means there is no delay between the two ends, at which point you can choose to switch your business to the target data source for a smooth migration.
-2 Configure Alarm After configuring the alarm, the system will notify you in your chosen way if the task fails.
+No. Function Description 1 Sync Delay The synchronization delay between the source and target data sources.
+0seconds means the target has caught up with the source, so you can switch traffic based on your migration plan.2 Configure Alarm When the task fails, the system notifies the selected channel through the configured alert.
 3 More - Pause: Pause writes to the target while the source-side reader keeps running.
 Only tasks with the status Running can be selected.

 - Pause Incremental Reader: Suspend the source-side reader.
 Use this only when the task is affecting source-side business workloads.
 If source logs are cleaned up during the suspension period, complete incremental changes may not be written to the target.
 Only tasks with the status Running can be selected.